vatesfr/xen-orchestra/@vates/generator-toolbox/README.md

 Fork a generator.
 The rules ares:

 - if the source returns, all the forks returns
-- if the forks errors, all the forks errors with the same error
+- if the forks error, all the forks errors with the same error
 - if a fork return , it is stopped, but the generator continue with the other
 - if a fork error , it is stopped, but the generator continue with the other
 - if all the fork return , the source is stopped